Arrays are contiguous sequence of homogeneous elements.

 map approach (optimal)

-Find subarray with equal number of 0s and 1s link:
+Longest subarray with equal number of 0s and 1s link:

 - SW won’t work here since its required that sum is always increasing in order to apply that (since once window left pointer is moved, it can’t go back).
 It doesn’t work in presence of negatives in sum k subarray problem too